jimpouwels/game-engine/README.md

 You can add sprites to the scene by creating an AnimatedGraphic, which is done by creating a new class that extends from `jimp::AnimatedGraphic`.

 #### Registration
 You can make an AnimatedGraphic part of the game loop by registering it.
 This happens automatically when instantiating your class that extends `AnimatedGraphic`.
-However, to prevent partially initialized graphics to be made part of the game loop, make sure you call `markAsInitialized()` at the end of your class' constructor.

 **Note**
 Don't register an AnimatedGraphic (or sounds) with the game engine explicitely.
 The `AnimatedSprite` class will do that for you.